Individual Grants

 Where does the money come from?

-The Foundation is closely linked to Bishop Fox’s School, which dates to 1522.
+The Foundation is closely linked to Bishop Fox’s School, which dates back to 1522.

 The school moved to new premises in 1940 and the old school buildings were sold.
 The money from this sale was invested by the Foundation, and the income from these investments is now used to provide grants.